 Sen. Warren letter to FTC

-In a seven-page letter to new FTC chair Lina Chair, shared exclusively with The Verge, Sen. Warren said that this deal would help Amazon attract subscribers to its subscription streaming services.
+In a seven-page letter to new FTC chair Lina Khan, shared exclusively with The Verge, Sen. Warren said that this deal would help Amazon attract subscribers to its subscription streaming services.

 “But because this service is tied to a wide range of additional Amazon products and services that affect broad sectors of our economy, this transaction requires meticulous antitrust scrutiny.
 I support the Federal Trade Commission’s review of this deal, which is consistent with your ongoing investigation into Amazon’s anticompetitive business practices,” Sen. Warren wrote.